prashantbaher/tcc-blog/_drafts/solidworks-macros/edit-linear-skech-pattern.md

 ---

-## For Beginners Macro Developers - Linear Sketch Pattern From VBA Macro
+## For Beginners Macro Developers - Edit Linear Sketch Pattern From VBA Macro

 In this post, I tell you about `CreateLinearSketchStepAndRepeat` method from **Solidworks** `SketchManager` object.